fleetSim/trucksimulation/README.md

 The main configuration is a json file.
 It can be specified when running the application with the `-conf conf.json` option.

+Initially you can run `mvn compile exec:java@bootstrap` to load a demo simulation into the datastore and to index the collections in mongodb.

 ## Receiving simulated telematics data

 ### Eventbus